 Administration & Faculty

 PCCS Corporate Officers, with business and education experience, are known for their open door policy and welcome feedback and suggestions from teachers, staff and parents.
 The Officers commit to keeping apprised of campus activities, assist with such tasks as policy and budget reviews and HR matters, and offer advice to the Administrator and the Board.

 BOARD OF DIRECTORS

-The PCCS Board of Directors is comprised of three to five members with business and education experience.
+The PCCS Board of Directors is comprised of three to five members with business management, nonprofit, accounting, ministry, and education experience.
 The Board provide vision and mission leadership, sound business advice to PCCS, and have children enrolled in or as alums of the school.
 They believe that input of PCCS families is an essential part of business planning and goal-setting for the school and lead the school's two annual required parent meetings: August Parent Kick-Off Meeting and Spring Semester Parent Business Meeting.